-Adjunct Associate Professor-Viola
+Adjunct Associate Professor, Viola

-Besides playing the viola, Ms. Sudweeks concertizes with the Chinese erhu.
+Besides playing the viola, Sudweeks loves Chinese music and enjoys playing the Chinese erhu.
 She has been an erhu soloist with the Kaohsiung City Chinese Orchestra in Taiwan, the Shanghai Radio Symphony Orchestra, the Jiangsu Province Symphony Orchestra in Nanjing, China, the Music in the Mountains Festival Orchestra in Durango, Colorado, the Dallas Symphony and the New Philharmonic Orchestra of Irving, Texas.
 She has also been a recitalist in Shenyang, China.